 Definition 2) The year in school /number of credits earned less than 30 – “a freshman.”

-This is what parents generally mean when they ask about college applications.
-They want to know if their teen should apply as a freshman or as a transfer student.
-While it is true that a college may impose its own requirements, colleges tend to follow the US Department of Education guidelines when it comes to sorting people into the category “freshman” or “transfer” student – and your teen will likely be classified as a freshman applicant according to the normal protocol.
+This is what parents generally mean when they ask about college admissions applications.
+They want to know if their soon to graduate high school teen should apply as a freshman or as a transfer student.

 Sometimes people will warn “be careful not to earn too much college credit in high school or your teen won’t be eligible for freshman scholarships.”